You Earned a Ticket!

 Art is for everybody

-The arts are more than just what children learn but also how children learn.
+The arts are crucial to how children learn.
 Teachers know that knowledge sticks more easily when it is beautiful, or compelling, or funny.
-(Comedian Steven Wright quipped "Why is the alphabet in that order?
+The comedian Steven Wright made the point memorably: "Why is the alphabet in that order?
 Is it because of that song?"
-To an extent, the answer is yes, and the song is global.
+It's a good joke with a surprising kernel of truth — and the song is global.

 Knowledge sticks more easily when it is beautiful, or compelling, or funny.

-There is a strong relationship between arts education and the skills that students use to master core subjects like reading, writing, and mathematics.
 Art is inherently creative.
-Teachers find ways to use art as part of the learning process, integrating arts into learning lots of things, like US history, and science.
-The arts can help students understand math, and memorize the quadratic formula.
+Teachers are constantly finding new ways to deploy creativity as part of the learning process, integrating arts into learning lots of things, like US history and science.
+The arts can help students understand math, and memorize things including the quadratic formula.

+Growing evidence suggests a connection between participation in Visual and Performing Art (VAPA) programs and academic results.
 Arts education can improve students’ ability to communicate effectively.
-It can teach the importance of teamwork and develop self-confidence through experiences in music or other performance.
-Growing evidence suggests a connection between participation in art programs and academic results.
-Additional findings point to a connection between arts programs and social-emotional development.
+Experiences in music or other performance can teach the importance of teamwork and help students develop self-confidence.
+Other findings point to a connection between arts programs and social-emotional development.

-For many years, California's commitment to arts education was among the weakest in America.
+For many years, California's schools had among the weakest art education programs in America.
+It will take time to reverse the damage.

 California voters demanded change in 2022

-California requires arts instruction in grades 1-6 and arts courses in grades 7-12.
-This isn't new, but for a very long time the requirements were widely ignored.
-Teachers are busy, the arts were widely misunderstood as a distraction, or a low-value use of academic time.
-What changed in 2022 is the specific commitment of funds to make it a reality.
+California law requires arts instruction in grades 1-6 and arts courses in grades 7-12.
+This isn't new, but for a very long time districts simply ignored the requirement.

 California's main policy for how funds flow from the state to the classroom is the Local Control Funding Formula (LCFF), which is explained in Ed100 Lesson 8.5.
 Under LCFF, school districts have a lot of power to set local priorities and make local choices about how to use funds.
 Until 2023, it was up to each individual school district to decide whether and how to spend funds on arts education.
 In practice, it was essentially optional.

 Some districts chose to fund arts, music and athletics as part of their core budget.
 Some hired tenured teachers for these purposes.
 But many districts didn't.
-They reserved little or no core funding for the arts, instead looking to their school community to raise extra money, or simply ignoring the subject altogether.
-Some districts provided arts programs through third-party contracts that they could easily eliminate or downsize if funding for education decreased.
+They reserved little or no core funding for the arts, perhaps hoping their school community would rally to the cause and raise extra money.
+Rather than hiring tenured teachers, some districts preferred to provide arts experiences through third-party contracts that they could easily eliminate or downsize if funding for education decreased.

-Over decades, the overall effect was easy to predice: California fell dramatically behind other states in providing arts education opportunities for students.
+Over time, the overall effect was easy to predict: California fell dramatically behind other states in providing arts education opportunities for students.

 Advocates for the arts realized decades ago that it's hard to make a case for investing in the arts without data.
 The simplest quantifiable evidence was the declining amount of time that schools committed to arts education.